-I eat English muffins every day, but it wasn’t until this past weekend that I finally tried making them from scratch.
-Now, thanks to Alton Brown, I know how to make big, tall, English muffins that remind me of the fancy mail order type my parents liked, Wolferman’s.
+I eat English muffins every day, but it wasn't until this past weekend that I finally tried making English Muffins from scratch.
+Thanks to Alton Brown, I can now make big, tall, high rising English muffins similar to the mail order muffins.

-As for the rings, Alton calls for 3 inch rings and offers up tuna fish cans with the lids and bottoms cut off as an option.
+Unfortunately, this English muffin recipe calls for rings.
+Argh.
+Alton calls for 3 inch rings and offers up tuna fish cans with the lids and bottoms cut off as an option.
 My idea was to make rings out of non-stick foil, and it worked!
 In fact, the rings were so durable I used them for all the muffins and couple probably use them again.

-So here’s a link to Alton Brown’s English Muffin Recipe, and here’s my version with the actual milk, foil rings, and skillet.
+So here’s a link to Alton Brown’s English Muffin Recipe, and here’s my version with milk instead of milk powder, foil rings, and skillet.

 - 1 tablespoon sugar